• Skip to primary navigation

 You can easily double this recipe and it doesn't change the cooking time.
 Just make sure that you have a big enough saucepan to hold double the ingredients.

-If you’ve tried this Marmite pasta recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Marmite pasta recipe, et us know how you got on in the comments below.

 Recipe